How to Build a Home Recording Studio Setup with under $600 (for beginners)!

 - Audio Technica ATH-M40X

-The sound quality is very good (close to ATH-M50X), the isolation is outstanding and in total is an excellent value for money choice.
+The sound quality is excellent (close to ATH-M50X); the isolation is outstanding and, in total, is an excellent value for money choice.

 - Shure SRH 440